Daydream Nation: Title and packaging

 Daydream Nations title came from a lyric in the song "Hyperstation".
 Sonic Youth had also considered the title Tonight's the Day, from a lyric in "Candle", which made reference to Neil Young's 1975 album Tonight's the Night.
 The cover for Daydream Nation features the 1983 Gerhard Richter painting Kerze ("Candle").
 The back cover art is a similar Richter painting from 1982.
-The vinyl version's four sides and the compact disc inner tray contain four symbols each representing one of the members of the band, in an homage to—and parody of—the four symbols from the fourth Led Zeppelin album.
-The symbols are infinity (∞) for Ranaldo (referencing his 1987 album From Here to Infinity), female (♀) for Gordon, uppercase omega (Ω) for Moore (referencing Leo, his zodiac sign), and a drawing of a demonic–angelic baby holding drumsticks for Shelley.
+The LP's four sides and the compact disc inner tray contain four symbols each representing one of the members of the band, in an homage to—and parody of—the four symbols from the fourth Led Zeppelin album: infinity (∞) for Ranaldo (referencing his 1987 album From Here to Infinity), female (♀) for Gordon, uppercase omega (Ω) for Moore (referencing Leo, his zodiac sign), and a drawing of a demonic–angelic baby holding drumsticks for Shelley.

 Release and promotion

-Daydream Nation was released on October 18, 1988, in compact disc, cassette and double vinyl formats.
+Daydream Nation was released on October 18, 1988, in compact disc, cassette, and double vinyl formats.
 It did not chart in the United States, but reached No. 99 on the British albums chart.
 Three singles with accompanying music videos were also released: "Teen Age Riot" (in 1988 on 12-inch vinyl and CD), "Providence" (in the United Kingdom in 1989), "Candle" (October 1989 on 12-inch vinyl), and a live version of "Silver Rocket" for subscribers to Forced Exposure.
 The song "Teen Age Riot" was popular on alternative radio and reached No. 20 on Billboards newly created Modern Rock Tracks chart.
 Sonic Youth also promoted the album with a North American tour from October to December 1988, concentrating almost exclusively on material from the album.
 In 1989, they took the tour to New Zealand, Australia, Japan, the USSR and Europe, finishing the year with their first network television appearance—on the syndicated Night Music—playing "Silver Rocket".
-In 2007 they played the album live as part of the Don't Look Back concert series, and then toured with it through Europe and Australia into 2008.
+In 2007 they played the entire album live as part of the Don't Look Back concert series, and then toured with it through Europe and Australia into 2008.